thedevsbuddy/flutter_ignitr/README.md

 This is the official repository for the Ignitr Flutter framework, It provides the basic boilererplate code to start building your next awesome Flutter application.

+## What is Ignitr?

 Ignitr is a simple yet powerful flutter mini framework, designed to simplify the development of Flutter applications.
 It provides a set of tools and utilities to streamline the process of building Flutter apps, making it easier for developers to create high-quality, feature-rich applications.
+Ignitr is designed to be flexible and customizable, allowing developers to tailor it to their specific needs.
+It is highly inpired by the other `MVC` framewords built with other technologies like [Laravel](https://laravel.com) and [CodeIgniter](https://www.codeigniter.com).

 ### Getting Started